DomuStyle/Videoflix-BE/README.md

 - Note: You can add -d to run the containers in the background.

-## Step 6 *The Project is now ready to go!*
+## Step 7 *The Project is now ready to go!*

 You can access the application now in your Browser at http://127.0.0.1:8000.
 For example by using Postman.

-Use http://127.0.0.1:8000/admin/ to enter the admin panel of the Backend by using the Superuser credentials set in your .env file.
+Use http://127.0.0.1:8000/admin/ to enter the Admin-Panel of the Backend by using the Superuser credentials set in your .env file.

+- Note: You can add Video's and Thumbnails via Admin-Panel

 ---